chinatsu/uiatimetable/README.md

 # uiatimetable
-a timetable that doesn't require dealing with a form
+a timetable that doesn't require dealing with a certain form

+# requirements
+* Flask
+* requests
+* arrow
+* BeautifulSoup